magwenelab/CodeStarterKit/ssh_keys.md

 # Add SSH Keys to a server
 With this you can connect to the server with ssh using a nickname and use VSCode Remote-SSH.

-## To create and add the SSH key to a server
+## Create and add the SSH key to a server

-Run `ls ~/.ssh` to see if you already have ssh keys generated.
-Probably you have the key files `id_ed25519` and `id_ed25519.pub`, or maybe you don't have any keys or the directory.
+In a terminal run `ls ~/.ssh` to see if you already have ssh keys generated.
+Probably you have the key files `id_ed25519` and `id_ed25519.pub`, or maybe you don't have any keys or even the directory.

 Run the following to create the new keys:
 ~~~